ryantoll/Chat_Server/ReadMe.txt

 Thus far I have verified it works on a single computer with a single user.
 I have not yet verified it with multiple users at different ip addresses.

+TODO:
+[] Associate names with sockets through which users communicate.
+[] Add name of sender to each message before sending it out.

 Other topics:
 Socket communication with BSD/Winsocket
 Multithreading